letscloud-community/letscloud-node/README.md

 # LetsCloud Node

-Api Wrapper to use [letscloud API](https://developers.letscloud.io/) V1.
+Official API Wrapper to use [letscloud API](https://developers.letscloud.io/) V1.
 This is built with typescript to better IntelliSense and learning.

 ## Summary